0xtakii/usdv-contracts/README.md

 ### WstUSF.sol

-Wrapped version of StUSF which allows users to keep their underlying balance fixed
+Wrapped version of StUSDV which allows users to keep their underlying balance fixed

 ### RewardsDistributor.sol

-Interface for backend service to trigger minting of USDFun tokens as yield for holders
+Interface for backend service to trigger minting of USDV tokens as yield for holders

 ### UsfPriceStorage.sol

-Price oracle for the USDFun token
+Price oracle for the USDV token

 ### FlpPriceStorage.sol

-Price oracle for the FunLP token
+Price oracle for the VLP token

 ### AddressesWhitelist.sol